 We all want to give our children everything and the very best start in life.
 We want them to be well-rounded and happy.
 What if I told you that there are a whole range of activities for your child that are sneakily educational, fun, local and (brace yourself I'm going to use the F word) FREE!

-Did you know that all of Yarra Plenty Regional Library branches have a program called Just4Kids?
-This is an after school program for primary school children that can include art, craft, technology, movies and games.
+Did you know that all of Yarra Plenty Regional Library branches have many After School Activities?
+These are a program for primary school children that can include art, craft, technology, movies and games.
 They also offer special-themed sessions throughout the year.
 You can find the times for each branch in the latest What's On @YPRL brochure.

 But this is just beginning.
 Why not have them try code club, science club, LEGO club, chess, kids knitting, electronics, homework help, gardening, computer club (this can include gaming: online games, on the iPads or the XBox), doggy tales or 3D printing?
 These activities and clubs are offered regularly at many of our branches (either weekly, fortnightly or monthly).